Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 *(See Appendix A.1 for full table)*

-Key findings by country:
+Key findings by country (after currency conversion):
-- **Beta values** are economically reasonable, with median betas ranging from 0.53 to 0.67
+- **Beta values** are economically reasonable, with median betas ranging from 0.77 to 1.14
-- **R² values** average approximately 0.24, indicating moderate explanatory power
+- **R² values** average approximately 0.23, indicating moderate explanatory power
+  - **GBP stocks:** Average R² = 0.258 (improved from 0.203 after currency conversion)
+  - **SEK stocks:** Average R² = 0.323 (improved from 0.264)
+  - **CHF stocks:** Average R² = 0.246 (slightly decreased from 0.275, but still strong)
+  - **EUR stocks:** Average R² = 0.208 (no change, as no conversion needed)
-- **Significant betas** represent 95.9% of the sample, indicating beta is statistically distinguishable from zero for most stocks
+- **Significant betas** represent 95.5% of the sample, indicating beta is statistically distinguishable from zero for most stocks

+**Currency Conversion Impact:** Converting all stock returns to EUR eliminated currency mismatch and improved R², particularly for GBP stocks (46% had R² < 0.15 before, 26.6% after conversion).

 ### 4.3 Distribution Analysis

-**Beta Distribution:**
+**Beta Distribution (after currency conversion):**
-- Most stocks have betas below 1.0, as expected for European large-cap stocks
+- Most stocks have betas between 0.6 and 1.2, as expected for European stocks relative to pan-European index
-- Distribution is centered around 0.6-0.7
+- Distribution is centered around 0.88 (median), with 25th-75th percentile range of 0.77-1.10
-- Relatively few extreme values (after removing outliers)

-**R² Distribution:**
+- Higher betas than before currency conversion (was 0.65), reflecting removal of currency noise that was reducing correlations

+**R² Distribution (after currency conversion):**
-- Average R² of 0.235 indicates that market beta explains approximately 24% of return variation
+- Average R² of 0.233 indicates that market beta explains approximately 23% of return variation
+- Median R² of 0.221 shows the distribution is slightly right-skewed
-- Approximately 76% of return variation remains unexplained by market risk alone
+- Approximately 77% of return variation remains unexplained by market risk alone
-- This suggests that firm-specific factors, sector effects, and other non-market drivers play a substantial role
+- **Improvement from currency conversion:** Average R² increased from 0.217 to 0.233 (+0.016)
+- **Low R² stocks reduced:** Percentage with R² < 0.15 decreased from 36.1% to 30.2% (-5.9 percentage points)

+**R² by Currency (after conversion):**
+- **GBP stocks:** Average R² = 0.258 (improved from 0.203, +0.055) - major improvement
+- **SEK stocks:** Average R² = 0.323 (improved from 0.264, +0.059) - strong performance
+- **CHF stocks:** Average R² = 0.246 (slightly decreased from 0.275, but still good)
+- **EUR stocks:** Average R² = 0.208 (no change, as no conversion needed)

+**Why Some Stocks Still Have Low R²:**
+- **30.2% of stocks have R² < 0.15** - this is expected for a single-factor model
+- Low R² stocks tend to have:
+  - Lower betas (mean 0.575 vs overall 0.905), indicating weak market sensitivity
+  - Some have non-significant betas (29.7% have p > 0.05), suggesting truly idiosyncratic returns
+  - Concentrated in certain countries (Spain: 45.7% have R² < 0.15, UK: 26.6%)
+- **This is normal:** CAPM is a single-factor model, and finance literature shows that R² of 0.20-0.30 is typical for individual stocks.
+The remaining variation reflects:
+  - Firm-specific factors (earnings surprises, management changes, product launches)
+  - Sector effects (technology, financials, energy have distinct risk profiles)
+  - Country-specific factors (even after currency conversion, local economic conditions matter)
+  - Size, value, quality, and momentum factors (captured by multi-factor models)

 ### 4.4 Interpretation

 **In time series, the CAPM is partially useful:**

 1. **Market risk matters:** Beta captures a meaningful portion of stock return variation, confirming that market movements are an important driver of individual stock returns.
+After currency conversion, average R² improved to 0.233, indicating that eliminating currency noise improves the model fit.

-2. **Idiosyncratic risk dominates:** Approximately 76% of return variation is unexplained by the market, indicating that firm-specific factors, sector effects, and other non-market drivers play a substantial role.
+2. **Idiosyncratic risk dominates:** Approximately 77% of return variation remains unexplained by the market, indicating that firm-specific factors, sector effects, and other non-market drivers play a substantial role.
+This is expected and consistent with finance literature.

-3. **Betas are plausible:** The median beta of 0.646 is consistent with expectations for developed European markets, where large-cap stocks typically exhibit moderate market sensitivity.
+3. **Betas are plausible:** The median beta of 0.884 (after currency conversion) is consistent with expectations for European stocks relative to a pan-European market index.
+Betas are higher than before (0.646) because currency conversion removed noise that was reducing correlations.

-4. **Positive alphas:** The average alpha of 0.144% suggests that stocks, on average, earn returns slightly higher than what CAPM predicts based on their beta alone.
+4. **Currency conversion impact:** Converting all returns to EUR significantly improved R² for GBP stocks (0.203 → 0.258) and SEK stocks (0.264 → 0.323), demonstrating that currency mismatch was a major source of noise.

+5. **Remaining low R² stocks:** 30.2% of stocks still have R² < 0.15.
+Analysis shows these are primarily:
+   - Stocks with very low betas (mean 0.575 vs overall 0.905), suggesting weak market sensitivity
+   - Some with non-significant betas (29.7% have p > 0.05), indicating truly idiosyncratic returns
+   - Concentrated in certain countries (Spain: 16 stocks, UK: 17 stocks) and sectors
+   - This is expected - not all stocks should have high R² with a single market factor

-**Conclusion:** While CAPM has moderate time-series explanatory power, it leaves substantial return variation unexplained, suggesting that additional factors beyond market beta are necessary to fully explain stock returns.
+**Conclusion:** While CAPM has moderate time-series explanatory power (R² ≈ 0.23), it leaves substantial return variation unexplained.
+Currency conversion improved the fit significantly (especially for GBP and SEK stocks), but the remaining low R² reflects the inherent limitation of a single-factor model.

+**R² of 0.20-0.30 is typical for CAPM** in finance literature.
+The fact that 70% of stocks have R² > 0.15 demonstrates that the model has meaningful explanatory power.
+Further improvements would require multi-factor models (Fama-French 3-factor, Carhart 4-factor) that incorporate size, value, quality, and momentum factors beyond market beta alone.

+**For detailed R² analysis, see:** `results/reports/R2_improvements_analysis.md`

 ---